PureVPN boasts being “The World’s Fastest VPN Service.” That’s quite the accolade. And maybe there’s some truth to it.

 Plus, unlimited torrenting is a huge plus!

-Their speed isn’t exactly stellar, but the biggest red flag is the fact that they handed over customer data to the U.S. government.
+The biggest concern is from privacy advocates – the fact that they handed over customer data to the U.S. government in the past.

 But all in all, PureVPN is good if you are not committing any crimes.
 Although we have to say that you can get your money’s worth with other VPNs like the ones we picked for our top 10 list!